Get your home holiday-ready 🎄 SEE ALL IDEAS

 Finding Frost Line Depth by Zip Code

-The weather across the United States doesn’t remain consistent, so it’s natural that colder areas of the country would have a different freeze line than warmer areas of the country.
-Also, cold weather can come earlier to areas with colder climates, which is why it’s important to wrap up summer DIY jobs, like installing a new fence or digging footings for a deck, before the frost hits.
+The weather across the United States doesn’t remain consistent, so it’s natural that colder areas of the country would have a different freeze line than warmer zones.
+Also, cold weather can come earlier to areas with colder climates, which is why it’s important to complete certain tasks, like installing a new fence or digging footings for a deck, before the first frost hits.

 Depending on the geographic location, the frost line depth can range from a few inches to several feet.
-Homeowners can check the current frost line depth by zip code through the National Weather Service or they can refer to a map of frost line depths that displays the average soil frost line by region to get a better idea of how deep they will need to dig to safely install a new structure.
+Homeowners can check their current frost line depth by zip code through the National Weather Service; they can also refer to a map of frost line depths that displays the average soil frost line by region to get a better idea of how deep they will need to dig to safely install a new structure.

 How Frost Impacts Structural Elements